JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-intro.md

 If your multiplatform project targets iOS, you can set up integration of the Kotlin Multiplatform shared module with your iOS app.

-For that, you generate an iOS framework and then add it as a local o remote dependency to the iOS project:
+For that, you generate an iOS framework and then add it as a local or remote dependency to the iOS project:

 * **Local integration**: integrate directly using a special script or the CocoaPods dependency manager for setups involving local Pod dependencies.